Mechanical arm: Everyday Mechanical Arms

 Every day a person might be using a type of mechanical arm.
 Many mechanical arms are used for very ordinary things like being able to grab an out of reach object with the pincer mechanical arm.
 A simple system of 3 joints squeezes and releases motion causing the pincer to close and finally grab a desired object.
 Even the objects that might seem super simplistic like tweezers can be classified as a mechanical arm.
-This simple object is being used millions of times daily all thanks to the help of an engineer making a simple, but great design.

 Modifications and Advancements

 Muscle Tissue for Mechanical Arms

-The National University of Singapore has started making artificial muscle tissue to be able to be placed in mechanical arms to be able to help people pick up heavy loads.
-This artificial tissue can pick up to 500 times its own weight.
-Depending on how much of the tissue engineers place in the mechanical arm, the greater lift strength the arm has.
-A regular human well-grown adult weighs around 160 to 180 pounds.
-Now, a person weighing that much could be able to lift an object that weighs around 80,000 pounds.
-This would make construction sites a lot safer being able to just walk up with the construction supplies instead of using a crane that can collapse due to harsh weather.
-Soon, utility vehicles for construction may be a thing of the past.
+The National University of Singapore is developing artificial muscle tissue to be used in mechanical arms to help assist in carrying heavy loads, able to support and lift up to 500 times its own weight.
+The more muscle built into the mechanical arm, the greater lifting strength the arm will have.
+Potential applications include construction and other areas requiring the transport of heavy loads, allowing individuals to safely carry what would otherwise require multiple people or heavier equipment.

 Sensor Mechanical Arms

-New mechanical arms being used for prosthetics are starting to gain sensors that, with the help of a chip attached to one's spinal cord, allows a person to move the arm.
-Since sensors can easily be programmed to have a higher sensitivity to anything the sensor touches, people with prosthetic arms will also be able to feel the object they are touching.
-With this, a person could feel even the slightest vibration.
-This could be a danger and a good thing.
-It can danger the human because if dealt with to much pressure the person with the prosthetic can suffer severe pain.
-Besides actually obtaining the sense of touch back, one could also sense more awareness of incoming danger.
+In the modern day, mechanical arms, with the help of a chip attached to one's spinal cord, allows a person to move the arm.
+Since sensors can be programmed to have a higher sensitivity to anything the sensor touches, people with prosthetic arms will also be able to feel the object they are touching.

 Lifelike Mechanical Arms

-Lifelike mechanical arms, along with ordinary human arms, are so similar that it may be hard to distinguish between the two.
-The reason for this is because a spray, that places a coat on the prosthetic arm, makes the arm look real.
-This futuristic fantasy is beginning to become more of a reality.
-Scientists are even starting to create sleeve type artificial skins to keep a prosthetic arm looking like a normal arm.
-This will allow people with prosthetics to not feel self-conscious of their robotic arm.
+Modern developments in mechanical arm engineering focus on expanding the capabilities of prosthetic devices and industrial equipment.
+Advanced designs are frequently developed to execute precise, repetitive, or high-load tasks that exceed human anatomical limitations.